digitoimistodude/dudestack/README.md

 ### What you most probably need to edit in every project

 - Production server SSH-credentials and paths in config/deploy/production.rb because they are usually different in every project.
 If you have the same directory structure on your servers, you can edit createproject.sh so you don't repeat yourself in every project.
-- You will need gulp or grunt, feel free to use [my gulpfile and npm package settings](https://github.com/ronilaukkarinen/gulpfile-rolle) designed for this purpose
+- You will need gulp or grunt, feel free to use [our devpackages - gulpfile and npm package settings etc.](https://github.com/digitoimistodude/devpackages) designed for this purpose

 **Note:**
 - This is a starter package without theme configs.
 I leave theme development up to you entirely.
-I have my own starter theme that relies on this package but I'm not (yet) willing to share it
+We have our own starter theme that relies on this package but we're not (at least yet) willing to share it
 - You are accepting the fact this is only one of the ways to do things and things are not staying this way forever, everything changes as you read this :)

 ## Getting started